 A family discretionary trust comes into effect immediately upon signing the trust deed.
 A testamentary trust has no effect until the death of the will maker.

 In a simple Will the Will maker gifts assets directly to the beneficiary whereas in a Testamentary Trust Will the Will maker gifts the assets to a Trustee of a Trust that is created in the Will.
 The Trustee will hold the assets on trust for the benefit of a range of potential beneficiaries.
 Most Testamentary Trust Wills are drafted so that the Trustee will have discretion as to which beneficiary receives income and/or capital from the Trust Fund.
-In that way the Trustee can direct taxable income to the beneficiaries that will pay the least income tax.
+In that way the Trustee can direct taxable income to the beneficiaries that will pay the least income tax and the assets are protected from creditors of the beneficiaries.

 In certain situations the beneficiaries of a testamentary trust would be able to save many thousands of dollars in tax every year.